All Episodes

 She's arrogant and she's not smart.

-That's what the bottom line.
+That's a bottom line.

 Well, that's it, folks.

-Well, some of them were slacking a little bit, but uh, even when they slack, they're better than most.
+But even when they slack, they're better than most.

-So we uh we must we must sail off now uh into the uh broadcast sunset to begin immediately preparing for tomorrow's excursion, and that's exactly what happens here.
+So we must sail off now into the broadcast sunset to begin immediately preparing for tomorrow's excursion.

 Show prep never stops.